Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 8. “Things to Do” Post

 Blogging about a specific city or location?
-Travel blogger Jessie’s post about “59 Best Things to Do in New York City on a Rainy Day by a Local” stands out for:
+Travel blogger Jessie’s post “59 Best Things to Do in New York City on a Rainy Day by a Local” stands out for:

 - Tapping into local appeal and real experiences.